AnnaVargova/AutomationShield_wiki/OptoShield.md

 ## Circuit design

-The circuit schematics has been designed in  in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
+The circuit schematics has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 You may download the circuit schematics for the OptoShield from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/OptoShield_Circuit.zip).

 [[/fig/Opto_Circuit.png|OptoShield Circuit Schematics.]]